elunna/nerfhack-changelog/README.md

 * All roles start out knowing potions of water, blank scrolls, and scrolls of identify (the exception is cavemen, who don't know about scrolls of identify)
 * When dropping a container on an altar, the BUC status of all contained items is revealed (NetHack4)
 * Your primary wielded weapon is auto-identified after killing enough monsters with it (EvilHack)
-* Rings of increase damage and accuracy are identified along with their enchantment after killing enough monsters.
+* Rings of increase damage and accuracy are identified along with their enchantment after killing enough monsters
 * When you have expert skill in a weapon type, you will auto-id the enchantment on those types of items (only for non-missile weapons)
 * Auto-ID potions of acid when water explosions result from dipping (xNetHack)
 * Auto-ID potions of acid when a lichen corpse is dipped
 * Auto-ID potions of phasing when any item is dipped
 * Auto-ID potions of sickness when they coat a weapon in poison
 * Auto-ID potions of sickness and fruit juice when dipping a unihorn in sickness
-* Auto-ID potions of see invisible or fruit juice by process of elimination when quaffed.
+* Auto-ID potions of see invisible or fruit juice by process of elimination when quaffed
 * Auto-ID potions of restore ability and booze when quaffed
 * Auto-ID amethyst, fruit juice, and booze when dipping amethyst into booze (Fourk)
 * Auto-ID some potions when inhaling their vapors (xNetHack)